-Breakfast is served daily from 7:20 - 7:35 a.m.
+Breakfast is served daily from 7:10 a.m. - 7:35 a.m.

 Students may bring a lunch from home, buy milk or buy a meal.
 Ice cream and other snacks are also available.
 All food and drink are to be consumed in the cafeteria.